renuo/onlylogs/README.md

 Here you can grep your logs with regular expressions.

+> [!TIP]
-**Performance Note:** Onlylogs automatically detects and uses [ripgrep (rg)](https://github.com/BurntSushi/ripgrep) if available, which provides significantly faster search performance.
+> Onlylogs automatically detects and uses [ripgrep (rg)](https://github.com/BurntSushi/ripgrep) if available, which provides significantly faster search performance.
-If ripgrep is not installed, onlylogs falls back to standard grep.
+> If ripgrep is not installed, onlylogs falls back to standard grep.
-A warning icon (⚠️) will be displayed in the toolbar when using standard grep to indicate slower search performance.
+> A warning icon (⚠️) will be displayed in the toolbar when using standard grep to indicate slower search performance.

 ## Customization